Full-Time Artistic Director – Glass School

 Applications are due by December 21, 2018 and should include the following:

 - A one-page cover letter outlining your interests in, and qualifications for the position

 - Resume or CV

 - Set of images (10-20) of past and current artistic work AND/OR similar documentation of relevant arts educational projects (at least 3 examples with narrative) [10 MB max, please reduce image sizes to accommodate]

 - List of five references, with a brief explanation about your professional connection and contact information for each

 Please submit all suggestions, nominations, and applications in confidence to email@example.com

 Please make sure to label all files with your name.

 Upon receipt of your emailed packet, you will receive a reply that your materials have been received and a general schedule for the search process.

 Pilchuck Glass School is an equal opportunity employer.
 We celebrate diversity and are committed to creating an inclusive environment for all employees and participants.
 Pilchuck encourages all interested persons to apply regardless of age, race, ethnicity, religion, sexual orientation, gender identity or expression, national origin, veteran, or disability status.Job Categories: Education.
 Job Types: Full-Time.
-Job Tags: arts, director, education, glass, glass blowing, and school.
+Job Tags: arts, director, education, and school.
 States: Washington.